LucaMalavolta/PyORBIT/docs/prepare_datasets.md

 In the example above, we have decided to use the same jitter term regardless of the intervention.

-Generally speaking, `PyORBIT` will assume that the number of parameters is equal to the maximum value of the flag plus one, so pay attention in increasing the flag sequentially and without jumps.
+Generally speaking, `PyORBIT` will assume that the number of parameters is equal to the maximum value of the flag plus one, so pay attention to increasing the flag sequentially and without jumps.
 Follow these guidelines for a simple and happy life:

 - Flags must be given in consecutive order starting from zero (Python notation).
-- Inactive flag must be set to -1.
+- The inactive flags must be set to -1.
-- All the observations that share the same flag value will have the corresponding parameter in common.
+- All the observations that share the same flag value will have the corresponding parameter in common *within the dataset*.
-- Different parameters will be used for measurements with different value of the corresponding flag.
+- Different parameters will be used for measurements with different values of the corresponding flag.
 - Flags in different *columns* are independent.
 - Flags in different *files* are independent